-Move to Amend is barnstorming through Central & Southern Illinois, Missouri and Indiana.
+Move to Amend is barnstorming through the Chicago area!
 Catch a talk in your area, and learn how you can get involved in the campaign to end corporate personhood and demand real democracy!

 Here are details and links regarding the upcoming Southern Illinois, Missouri and Indiana tour with National Move to Amend Outreach Director, Greg Coleridge.